Hurricane Sandy Fast Facts

 November 28, 2012

-- New Jersey Governor Christie estimates Sandy related storms to be about $36.8 billion dollars.
+- New Jersey Governor Christie estimates damage from Sandy related storms to be about $36.8 billion dollars.

 $29.4 billion in repair and restoration